 There are some jobs that are just better left to the pros, and foundation crack repair and basement waterproofing are definitely among them.
+Dealing with a leaky basement in Cambridge, Kitchener, and Waterloo or anywhere across Southwestern Ontario is an issue that can become much worse if not handled properly.
 These repairs require extensive knowledge and experience to get right.
 Some of that knowledge is contained can be found within our FAQ.
 Please take a look through to better understand how and why we tackle certain issues the way we do.

 If you fix my leak from the inside, you’re still letting the water get in, isn’t that what I’m trying to eliminate?